David Wiesner: Career

 Wiesner's first book was Honest Andrew, a picture book with text by Gloria Skurzynski, published by Harcourt Brace Jovanovich in 1980.
 That year he also illustrated a novel by Avi, Man From the Sky (Knopf, 1980).
 After illustrating a dozen or more books with other writers, he and his wife Kim Kahng co-wrote Loathsome Dragon, a picture book with his illustrations that G.P.
 Putnam's published in 1987.
 Since then Wiesner has created many picture books solo—as writer and illustrator, or stories without words.
 Free Fall (Lothrop, Lee & Shepard, 1988) was a Caldecott Honor Book, a runner-up for the annual Caldecott Medal, conferred by the American Library Association on the illustrator of the year's best-illustrated picture book.

 Free Fall was the first example of the predominant style of his solo books, which tell a fantastical, often dream-like story without words, only illustrations.
 Subsequently he won three Caldecott Medals for solo picture books—Tuesday (1991), The Three Pigs (2001), and Flotsam (2006)—and he was one of the runners-up for Sector 7 (1999) and Mr. Wuffles!
 (2013).
-(Marcia Brown is the only other person to win three Caldecotts, from 1955 to 1983.)

 In January 2017, Wiesner had a retrospective art exhibition entitled David Wiesner & the Art of Wordless Storytelling at the Santa Barbara Museum of Art.
 In the exhibition Wiesner showed his work highlights throughout the years of his career.
-The exhibition ended May 14, 2017 at SBMA and continued rotating through museums to current day.